ChatGPT Custom GPT Knowledge Files Not Being Used

 3. File count near the 20 cap, or single file too large

-How to spot it: Open Configure → Knowledge and check file count + size. > 15 files or single file > 50MB is the first thing to investigate.
-Ask the GPT to list every filename in its knowledge; if it can’t list all of them, files are being dropped.
+How to spot it: Open Configure → Knowledge and check file count and size.
+More than 15 files, or any single file over 50MB, is the first thing to investigate.
+Ask the GPT to list every filename in its Knowledge; if it can’t list all of them, files are being dropped.

-Upload UI showing “success” is not the same as content indexed.
+The upload UI showing “success” is not the same as content being indexed.
 Corrupt PDFs, exotic encodings, and scanned PDFs without a text layer all fail silently during backend indexing — the file appears in the list but search returns nothing.
+A separate, still-reported bug (active on the OpenAI developer forum through 2026) is files disappearing from the Knowledge list after a save or page refresh, so the GPT genuinely has nothing to read.

 How to spot it: Ask the GPT to “quote one sentence verbatim from page 1 of xxx.pdf.”
-If it can’t quote or the quote is hallucinated, indexing failed.
+If it can’t quote, or the quote is fabricated, indexing failed.
+Then reload Configure → Knowledge and confirm the file is still listed at all — if the count dropped, it was silently removed and must be re-uploaded.

 5. File type accepted for upload but not for retrieval